rudygunawan/Kachi-Cache/README.md

 ## Requirements

 **Java 21 or later** is required.
-Kachi uses virtual threads and modern Java features for maximum performance.
+Kachi is designed for teams who have already migrated to Java 21 or later and want to leverage its modern features, particularly virtual threads, for optimal caching performance.
+This complements existing solutions like Caffeine (JDK 11+) and Google Guava Cache (JDK 8+), which provide excellent caching capabilities with broader Java version compatibility.
+Kachi simply serves a different use case: maximizing performance for projects that can take advantage of Java 21's enhanced concurrency model.

 ## Installation